MiddleSand/Comprehensive-Minecraft-Server-Guide/README.md

 # Comprehensive-Minecraft-Server-Guide
-##INTRO
+## INTRO
 This guide is designed to help those new and old in the Minecraft server community alike with any and every bit of information available all in one place.

-This guide can contain any information relating to server ownership or administration, including but not limited to ...

 First-time server owner?
-Check the Basics folder and start with Basics_Planning for an in-depth walkthrough of starting a server from start to launch day.
+Check [this series of files](Basics/Basics_Planning.md) for an in-depth walkthrough of starting a server from start to launch day.

-You can use the below Sections section to find specific bits of information.
+You may use the search function to find specific sections.
+The registry of all sections is found below, in **Sections**.

+Looking to contribute?
+Check [here!](Contributing.md) :D
 ## SECTIONS
 - INTRO
 - SECTIONS